Dreamshala

 Primarily the board of directors decides the class of shareholders eligible to get dividends.

-Typically, any shareholder is eligible to get dividends till they hold that particular stock till or before the date of ex-dividend.
+Typically, any shareholder is eligible to get dividends till they hold that particular stock to or before the date of ex-dividend.

 While many companies pay dividends in cash, many also provide further stakes for the company.